thelukester92/swift-engine/README.md

+**I have discontinued this project indefinitely.
+Thank you for checking it out!
+I am leaving it up for educational purposes.**

 # Swift Engine

 The Swift engine is an [Entity-Component-System](http://en.wikipedia.org/wiki/Entity_component_system) game engine.
 Is is among the first game engines written in the [Swift programming language](https://developer.apple.com/swift/), and is specifically designed to facilitate the rapid development of iPhone and iPad games.
 The project is currently a complete alpha version.
 This project is licensed under the MIT License, which means you are free to use, modify, and distribute copies of the source code.